Differentiable Model Selection for Ensemble Learning

 \section{Introduction}

-Deep neural networks (DNNs) represent the current state-of-the art in a variety of machine learning tasks, and are finding utility in new applications at a rapid pace.
-Despite their effectiveness in pattern recognition tasks such as image classification and language modeling, they are subject to unavoidable error in deployment, due to phenomena such as overfitting and convergence to local minima in training.
-Even models with very high accuracy produce faulty classifications and erroneous predictions on some input samples, but similarly constructed models may fail on different input samples depending on differences of network architecture, training algorithm, or distribution of training data.
+Model selection involves the process of identifying the most suitable model from a set of candidates for a given learning task.
+The chosen model should ideally generalize well to unseen data, with the complexity of the model playing a crucial role in this selection process.
+However, striking a balance between underfitting and overfitting is a significant challenge.

 A variety of techniques have been presented in the machine learning literature to address this issue.
-Of particular relevance, {\em multiagent ensemble learning} \cite{witten2005practical} is a meta-algorithm which aims to create accurate and robust machine learning models by collecting and combining the outputs of individually pre-trained models.
-These individual \emph{ensemble agents} or \emph{members}, despite being trained to perform the same task, may exhibit error diversity, i.e., failure on separate samples so that their accuracy profiles complement each other across an overall distribution of test samples.
-The potential effectiveness of an ensemble model strongly depends on the correlation between the agents' errors across input samples and on their accuracy; those with higher accuracy and error diversity have higher potential for improved ensemble accuracy \cite{mienye2022survey}.
+Of particular relevance, {\em ensemble learning} \citep{witten2005practical} is a meta-algorithm that combines the outputs of individually pre-trained models, known as \emph{base learners}, to improve overall performance.
+Despite being trained to perform the same task, these base learners may exhibit error diversity, meaning they fail on different samples, and their accuracy profiles complement each other across an overall distribution of test samples.
+The potential effectiveness of an ensemble model strongly depends on the correlation between the base learners' errors across input samples and their accuracy; those with higher accuracy and error diversity have a higher potential for improved ensemble accuracy \citep{mienye2022survey}.